Nassau County Sexual Abuse Lawyer

 Sexual abuse is a specific criminal offense in New York.
 There are three degrees of sexual abuse, with first-degree sexual abuse being the most serious charge.
 People are charged with sexual abuse if they intentionally subject another person to sexual contact.

 This does not necessarily mean the abuser penetrated someone else with a sex organ or foreign object.
 Rather, sexual abuse means that the contact itself happened between the abuser and someone else’s genitals.
-Survivors of sexual abuse can sue the perpetrators in civil court.
+Survivors of sexual abuse can sue the perpetrators in civil court with the help of a knowledgeable local attorney.

 Such lawsuits are not limited solely to sexual abuse.
 Survivors of other, related sexual offenses can sue for damages related to: